Philadelphia Lawyer Asserting the Rights of Injured People

 If you have been injured in an accident, you may be able to recover compensation by filing a personal injury lawsuit.
 To establish liability, you likely will need to show that the defendant’s unsafe actions caused your injuries.
 Pennsylvania follows a doctrine of modified comparative negligence, which means that you can obtain damages from a defendant as long as you were less than 51% at fault.
 Ms. Joseph has represented clients harmed in vehicle accidents, construction site accidents, medical procedures, animal attacks, food poisoning, encounters with defective products, slip and falls, sports injuries, and other accidents.
 If clients need the assistance of other lawyers with special expertise in a certain area, Ms. Joseph integrates her representation with the representation of those attorneys.Retain a Skillful Attorney to Advocate for You

 You should not leave yourself at the mercy of an insurance company.
 At the Law Offices of Marla A. Joseph, LLC, we will fight for your rights.
 If you need a workers’ compensation lawyer in Philadelphia or assistance with another type of injury claim, you should consult the Law Offices of Marla A. Joseph.
-Ms. Joseph represents people throughout Berks, Bucks, Chester, Dauphin, Delaware, Lehigh, and Montgomery Counties.
+Ms. Joseph represents people throughout Berks, Bucks, Chester, Dauphin, Delaware, Lehigh, and Montgomery Counties and other counties through Eastern Pennsylvania.
 Call Attorney Marla A. Joseph at (215) 884-6664 or click here to send an email and talk to someone on your side.
 There is no obligation, and you pay no fees unless we make a recovery for you.